NeutroniumCore/Neutronium/Documentation/Content/Vue_Binding.md

 ### Built-in mixin
 Neutronium comes with some built-in plugins to simplify binding.
-There are disponible as properties of object window.glueHelper.
+There are available as properties of object window.glueHelper.

 * **glueHelper.enumMixin**